Jimmy Sidle: Atlanta Falcons

 In 1966, the Atlanta Falcons first used him at running back, before switching him to tight end.
 He was waived on September 11 and signed to the taxi squad.
 He was promoted to the active roster on October 7.

-BC Lions (CFL)
+BC Lions

 In 1967, he signed with the BC Lions of the Canadian Football League, where he played as a tight end for 2 seasons.

 Personal life

 Sidle died of heart failure on November 14, 1999, after being hospitalized with pneumonia.